What is attack and what are attack components?¶

-If libdetection confirms the attack signs detected by libproton, the attack is uploaded to the Wallarm Cloud and blocked (if the WAF node is working in the
+If libdetection confirms the attack signs detected by libproton, the attack is uploaded to the Wallarm Cloud and blocked (if the filtering node is working in the

 Using libdetection ensures the double‑detection of attacks and reduces the number of false positives.